 The U.S. Bureau of Labor Statistics (BLS) projects that all postsecondary teachers will experience 13% job growth for the decade 2014-2024.
 In 2015, the BLS reported that art, music and drama postsecondary teachers earned $65,340 as a median annual salary.

 Continuing Education Information

-A handful of schools offer master's degree programs either in theater education or in drama or theater with a teaching emphasis.
+A handful of schools offer master's degree programs either in theater education, drama or theater with a teaching emphasis.
 Credits from a certificate program may be transferable to a master's program.

 Drama teacher certification programs prepare students for the field, as they learn about instructional methods and key topics in the subjects of drama and theater.
 Graduates may pursue an advanced degree.